crashinvaders/gdx-texture-packer-gui/README.md

 All major changes are listed in [this file](https://github.com/crashinvaders/gdx-texture-packer-gui/blob/master/CHANGES).

 ### Command Line
-The app has the headless batch mode that allows automation.
+The app has a headless batch mode that allows automation.

-For example, to pack the specific atlases from the project:
+For example, to pack a specific atlases from the project:
 ```shell
 gdx-texture-packer --batch --project "/path/to/project.tpproj" --atlases "atlas_name" "another_atlas_name"
 ```